TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/control-from-node-red.md

 These ways are all summarised here.
 They all use a pre-formatted message sent to the appropriate `uibuilder` node in Node-RED.

 > [!INFO]
 > This feature was introduced in uibuilder v6.1 with only the get/set commands.
-Other commands will be introduced in future versions.
+Other commands are introduced in later versions.

+Please load the "remote-commands" example from the library to test all of these out.

-## UI Control
+## UI control

 A message containing a `msg._ui` property will be processed internally by the library with any UI configurations translated into HTML and the browser DOM updated accordingly.

 Please see the [Dynamic, data-driven HTML content](config-driven-ui.md) content for details.

-## Navigation Control
+## Navigation control

 Currently, only a page reload control is available.
 Set `msg._ui` to `{"method": "reload"}`.

-## Getting UI Information
+## Getting UI information

 ### `uiGet`